EDUCATIONAL DEVELOPMENT CORP (EDUC) Earnings Signals & AI Vibe Check

 Answer:

-Revenue is primarily driven by direct-to-consumer sales through the PaperPie division's network of independent Brand Partners, and by wholesale sales of proprietary brands to retail accounts through the Publishing division.
-The company also generates revenue from its exclusive U.S. multi-level marketing distribution of Usborne children's books.
+Revenue is primarily driven by direct-to-consumer sales through the PaperPie division's network of independent Brand Partners and wholesale sales of proprietary brands and Usborne books to retail accounts via the Publishing division.

 Cut through noisy SEC filings to find the signal faster